shahrozcodes/shahrozcodes/README.md

 # 💫 About Me:
-<br>I am a computer science student at Carleton University with a strong foundation in programming, problem-solving, and building practical software solutions and am currently seeking summer/fall 2026 internship opportunities in order to learn, excel, and grow in my career.<br>
+<br>I am a third year standing honours computer science student at Carleton University with a strong foundation in programming, problem-solving, and building practical software solutions and am currently seeking summer/fall 2026 internship opportunities in order to learn, excel, and grow in my career.<br>

 ## 👨‍💻 I’m currently building:
 <br>A Wellness Accountability App (Python, PostgreSQL, SQLAlchemy, Alembic, Docker, FastAPI, plus a React/Next.js UI in progress) to track habit consistency + accountability workflows